 The present air station and other facilities are located on the site of the old Pensacola Naval Base, which was established in 1825.
 Many of the Navy’s early steam-powered vessels were among the first American military ships to use heat- and fire-resistant parts made from asbestos in engines, fittings, and insulation.

-All of the original structures built for the flight school, including hangars, repair shops, administration buildings, and on-base housing contained some form of asbestos.
-Although many of these facilities have been torn down or have been part of the Navy’s asbestos abatement program during periodic renovation projects, thousands of military personnel and civilian employees were exposed to asbestos throughout much of Pensacola’s modern history.
+All of the original structures built for the flight school contained some form of asbestos.
+Although many of these facilities have been torn down or have been part of the Navy’s asbestos abatement program during periodic renovation projects, thousands of military personnel and civilian employees were already exposed to asbestos.

 The James F. Crist Generating Plant, presently owned and operated by Gulf Power, is a coal-powered power plant with a generating capacity of 970,000 kilowatts.
 It began operations in early 1945 to provide more electricity to NAS Pensacola during the last months of World War II.